ZhengZhang008/GrokkingAlgorithms/README.md

 : A directed graph is defined as a type of graph where the edges have a direction associated with them.

 - Undirected graph (无向图)
-: An undirected graph is a type of graph where the edges have no specified direction assigned to the them.
+: An undirected graph is a type of graph where the edges have no specified direction assigned to them.

 - Topological order (拓扑排序)
 : A topological sort or topological ordering of a directed graph is a linear ordering of its vertices such that for every directed edge uv from vertex u to vertex v, u comes before v in the ordering.